Faye Dancer: Professional career

 Dancer tried a return with the Redwings in 1950, but a herniated disk from a sliding injury and a chipped vertebra forced her permanent retirement after just 49 games.
 She hit .207 with 25 runs, 34 RBI, and amassed 108 stolen bases – by that time a league season record.
 She never appeared on any All-Star team or played in the playoffs.

 During the off-season, Dancer worked as an electronics technician in the Howard Hughes Aircraft Company.
 Following her baseball career, she labored for a power generator company in Santa Monica for 35 years and also opened an electronics business with her fellow player and longtime friend Pepper Paire.

 The AAGPBL folded in 1954, in part because Major League Baseball was televised.
 A permanent display at the Baseball Hall of Fame and Museum since November 5, honors those who were part of this unforgettable experience.
 Dancer, along with the rest of the AAGPBL players, is now enshrined in the venerable building at Cooperstown, New York.
 She joined more than 75 other former AAGPBL players for the opening of the exhibit, where her baseball glove and spikes are on permanent display, as well as her most famous photo that depicts her hustle and all-out play in 1948, while sliding into third base to avoid a tag.
 The void the league filled during wartime was inspiration for the aforementioned film, which brought a rejuvenated interest to the history of women's baseball.

 Dancer lived in Santa Monica until moving in with her brother Richard to Los Angeles, California in 1990.
 Shortly thereafter, she was diagnosed with breast cancer.
 Within a month of diagnosis, she underwent surgery to remove her left breast along with 18 lymph nodes and lost her longtime job.

 In 2001, the Sacramento River Cats team had Dancer threw out the first pitch to Pepper Paire.
 After that she received chemotherapy treatment.

 Death

 Dancer died, aged 77, in 2002 after undergoing cancer surgery at the UCLA Medical Center.

-That same year she was elected to the National Women's Baseball Hall of Fame.